Small Cities Development Program (SCDP)

 *Commercial and Residential SCDP Grants are awarded annually to cities who have submitted applications.

 - Eligible Units: Single-family homes, commercial, or rental units (depending on the grant).
 Mobile homes are not eligible.

 - Ownership: The applicant must own or be purchasing a property within the targeted area of the project.
-Ownership of property also includes life estates and Contract for Deeds, as long as the CFD vendors and the Life Estate remainder SCDP pagemen fall under the income guideline as well.
-Trusts are not eligible.
+Ownership of property may also includes life estates and Contract for Deeds depending on which grant, as long as the CFD vendors and the Life Estate remaindermen fall under the SCDP income guideline as well.
+Trusts and properties with reverse mortgages are not eligible.

 - Occupancy: The home to be improved must be the applicant’s principal place of residency.
 The applicant must live in the home a majority of the year.

 - Eligible Repairs: Repairs that are permanent and necessary are eligible.
 Examples include roofing, foundations, siding, heating units, electrical, plumbing, and other health and safety items.
 Additions are not allowed.

 - Real Estate Taxes & Property Insurance: An applicant must be current with their real estate taxes and the home must be insured while the loan is in place in order to receive a Housing Repair Loan.

 The loans will be loaned as 0% deferred loans.
 This deferred loan requires no monthly payments, no interest will accrue and it will revert into a grant if the property does not change ownership within the time specified in the grant guidelines.
 With the exception on life estates or contract for deeds, which have no descending forgiveness.